Echo: Secrets of the Lost Cavern: Reception

-According to review aggregation site Metacritic, critical reception of Echo was "mixed or average".
+The PC version received above-average reviews according to the review aggregation website Metacritic.

 Mark Smith of Game Chronicles thought the game offered a breath of fresh air in a category of boring and badly designed adventure games.
-Adventure-Treff reviewer Hans Frank wrote that the game offered an exciting and interesting journey into the past.
 Bodo Naser of 4Players noted that generic puzzles had been included to artificially lengthen the game's play time.
-Slydos of Adventure-Archiv thought the game followed in the tradition of Kheops Studio and Cryo Interactive.
-Jeuxvideo reviewer Superpanda positively compared the game to Myst, which he thought was too obscure to allow players to easily progress.

-Charles Herold of The New York Times called Echo "painfully sincere" and found that its "story is a perfunctory vehicle for puzzles and a little anthropological teaching."
+Charles Herold of The New York Times called the game "painfully sincere" and found that its "story is a perfunctory vehicle for puzzles and a little anthropological teaching."